Other Stuff

 So, I decided to add a small online store to The REAL Costa Rica web site that sells not only Salsa Lizano and Costa Rica coffee, etc, but a variety of other foods gifts, clothes (check out the baby clothes!) and even a Costa Rica flag.

 To get to the store, just click here.
-The Salsa Lizano is under the Costa Rica Food and Drink category or click here for the Salsa Lizano page.
+Then just click on the Salsa Lizano category.

 Of course there are also the usual books on Costa Rica, but I also threw in stuff like music and DVD’s as well as learning Spanish.
 Just for yucks, I also added references to Mexico, Nicaragua and Panama as I get a lot of email from people asking about those countries.